shaikabdulcader/react-todo-list/README.md

 </ul>

 ## Learn About
-<p>I learned to CRUD operator as well as update component elements as per the request which helped me to understand how react manipulating browser Dom.</p>
+<p>I learned to CRUD operator as well as create read update delete component elements as per the request which helped me to understand how react manipulating browser Dom.</p>